deployKF/website/content/guides/getting-started.md

             namespace: "argocd"
         ```

-    ??? step "Step 3 - Configure Values"
+    ??? step "Step 4 - Read Values from Git <small>(optional)</small>"

-        deployKF is configured by centralized [values](./values.md) which define the desired state of the platform.

-        Learn about common configuration tasks in the [:star: __Configure deployKF__ :star:](./configs.md) guide.
+        You may use the `values_files` parameter to read values from a git repo.
+        This lets you version your values files in git, and easily update them without changing the app-of-apps resource.

         ---

-        In _ArgoCD Plugin Mode_, you can define custom values in two ways:

-        1. Within the `app-of-apps` YAML itself, using the `values` plugin parameter.
-        2. From files in the `repoURL` git repository, using the `values_files` plugin parameter.

-        ---

-        Each version of deployKF has [sample values](./values.md#sample-values) with all supported [ML & Data tools](../reference/tools.md#tool-index) enabled, along with some sensible security defaults.
-        We recommend using these samples as a base for your custom values.

-        The following command will download the [`sample-values.yaml`](https://github.com/deployKF/deployKF/blob/v{{ latest_deploykf_version }}/sample-values.yaml) file for deployKF `{{ latest_deploykf_version }}`:

-        ```bash
-        # download the `sample-values.yaml` file
-        curl -fL -o "sample-values-{{ latest_deploykf_version }}.yaml" \
-          "https://raw.githubusercontent.com/deployKF/deployKF/v{{ latest_deploykf_version }}/sample-values.yaml"
-        ```

-    ??? step "Step 4 - Store Values in Git <small>(optional)</small>"

-        If you want to version your values files in git, you may update the `spec.source.repoURL` of your app-of-apps to any repo you have access to.
-        You may then push your values files to the repo, and update the `values_files` parameter in the app-of-apps to point to them.

-        If you use the upstream `sample-values.yaml` as a base, you will also need to push that file to your repo.

-        ---
+        !!! danger

-        We __STRONGLY RECOMMEND__ using a __PRIVATE__ repo for your values!
+            We __STRONGLY RECOMMEND__ using a __PRIVATE__ repo for your values files!

         If your git repo is private, you must [configure ArgoCD](https://argo-cd.readthedocs.io/en/stable/user-guide/private-repositories/) with credentials to access the repo.
-        For example, for a GitHub repo, you might create a Secret with a [Personal Access Token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) as follows:
+        For example, when using a GitHub repo, you might create a Secret with a [Personal Access Token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) as follows:

         ```bash
         # create a secret with your GitHub credentials